utsav0/daily-dev-tips/src/pages/posts/javascript-detecting-which-key-is-pressed.md

 };
 ```

-This will log all key down events, which is what we are looking for.
+This will log all key-down events, which is what we are looking for.

-The `e` variable will contain the actual KeyBoardEvent, and it has quite the information inside.
+The `e` variable will contain the actual KeyBoardEvent and has quite the information inside.

 ![KeyBoardEvent log](https://cdn.hashnode.com/res/hashnode/image/upload/v1617950084879/qhTg11Mu-.png)

-There are a couple things we can use that are helpful in there.
+There are a couple of things we can use that are helpful in there.

 - key: A string representation of the key pressed
 - keyCode: The number associated with the key.
 This is mainly used to identify keys in code
 - code: A combination to identify which side a key was pressed (leftMeta/rightMeta)

-Knowing that, let's make a cool visual tool that will output these three elements for the user.
+Knowing that, let's make an excellent visual tool that will output these three elements for the user.

 ## HTML Structure

-I'm going to be using Tailwind to make a quick styled application, the main setup will be:
+I'm going to be using Tailwind to make a quick styled application.
+The main setup will be:

 ```html
 <body class="mx-auto my-auto bg-gray-100">